Fees and scholarships

 At this time, all applicants required to pay the application fee must pay it in order for their application to be processed.

-If you submitted your electronic application on time, but completed it with your citizenship documents after the application completion deadline, your application will be considered late - even if you got all your other documentation in by the deadline.
+If you submitted your electronic application on time, but completed it with your citizenship documents after the deadline for documenting your fee-exempt status, your application will be considered late - even if you got all your other documentation in by the deadline.

-Your bank can also transfer funds in US dollars, Euro, or your country's currency.
+If you don't have a debit or credit card, your bank can transfer funds in US dollars, Euro, or your country's currency.
 What is important is that you and your bank consider the fluctuations in exchange rates, especially if the transfer takes several days.
 When the currency that is sent is converted to Swedish kronor, the amount must be 900 SEK.
 You are responsible for paying any fees that are charged to make this transfer.

 If you submitted your electronic application on time, but paid your application fee after the deadline, your application will be considered late - even if you got all of your documentation in by the deadline.